11. Diplomas and Certificates

 11.1 Ontario Secondary School Diploma (OSSD)

-If the student is currently registered in and attending an Ontario public school or private school and are simply taking one or two courses from the Virtual High School, then the student will in all cases, complete the provincial literacy requirement and Community Involvement Activities at their home school where their OSR resides.
-Only students who are the sole responsibility of the Virtual High School will complete the Community Involvement Activities and the provincial literacy requirement at VHS.
+If the student is currently registered in and attending an Ontario public school or private school and is simply taking one or two courses from Virtual High School, then the student will in all cases, complete the provincial literacy requirement and Community Involvement Activities at their home school where their OSR resides.
+Only students who are the sole responsibility of Virtual High School will complete the Community Involvement Activities and the provincial literacy requirement at Virtual High School.

 - Eighteen (18) Compulsory Credits (courses you must take)

 - 4 credits in English (1 credit per grade)*

 - 3 credits in mathematics (at least 1 credit in Grade 11 or 12)

 - 2 credits in science

 - 1 credit in the arts**